-- 1 In the Eclipse software, click File > New > Project. - 2 From the Lexmark folder, select LDD 4.x Component, and then click Next. - 3 Type a container name for the project.
+- 1 In the Eclipse software, click File > New > Project. - 2 From the Lexmark folder, select the component version of your LDD solution, and then click Next. - 3 Type a container name for the project.

 The container name is the name of the component project in the Eclipse IDE software.